 Our Bible Reading Schedule During December

 Then, we’ll read our day’s Scripture passage.
 Actually, I’ll probably read it aloud twice so we can fully hear and understand each sentence.
+I usually read at least once in the ESV and once in the Amplified.

 Lastly, we’ll go over each of the questions listed on each day.
 Some of the answers are easy to come up with and some are more thought-provoking.